codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 </br>
 {:/}

-#### Git repository and provider flags
+#### Git provider flags

 **Enable Git providers**
-Optional for GitHub; required for GitLab, Bitbucket Server, Bitbucket Cloud, and GitHub Enterprise Git providers.
+Required for GitLab, Bitbucket Server, Bitbucket Cloud, and GitHub Enterprise Git providers.

 Enable GitLab, Bitbucket Server, Bitbucket Cloud, or GitHub Enterprise Server as the Git provider for the runtime and for the account.

+>For GitHub (the default Git provider), omit this flag.
->The Git provider defined for the first runtime in the account is used for all the runtimes in the same account.
+  The Git provider defined for the first runtime in the account is used for all the runtimes in the same account.

 * CLI wizard and Silent install: Add the `--enable-git-providers` flag.

-**Git provider**
+**Git provider name**
-Optional for GitHub; required for GitLab, Bitbucket Server, Bitbucket Cloud, and GitHub Enterprise.
+Required for GitLab, Bitbucket Server, Bitbucket Cloud, and GitHub Enterprise.
 The name of the Git provider to use for the runtime and the account.

+>For GitHub (the default Git provider), omit this flag.

-* CLI wizard and Silent install: Add the `--provider` flag, and define the provider name as either `gitlab`, `bitbucket-server`, `bitbucket`, or `github`.
+* CLI wizard and Silent install: Add the `--provider` flag, and define the provider name as one of the following:
+  * `gitlab`
+  * `bitbucket-server`
+  * `bitbucket` (for Bitbucket Cloud)
+  * `github` (for GitHub Enterprise)

+#### Git repository, user, and token flags

 **Repository URL**
 Required.
-The `HTTPS` clone URL of the Git repository, or project in GitLab, including the `.git` suffix in which to install the runtime, in the format:
+The `HTTPS` clone URL of the Git repository (project in GitLab), including the `.git` suffix in which to install the runtime, in the format:
 `https://<host>/<owner_reponame>.git[/subdirectory][?ref=branch]`
 where:
 * `<host>/<owner_reponame>.git` is the Git server followed by the username/organization and the name of the repo, identical to the HTTPS clone URL.
 For example, `https://github.com/codefresh-io/docs.codefresh.io.git`.
 * `[/subdirectory]` (optional) is the path to a subdirectory within the repo.
-Whn omitted, the runtime is installed in the root of the repository.
+When omitted, the runtime is installed in the root of the repository.
 For example, `/docs/images`.
 * `[?ref=branch]` (optional) is the `ref` queryParam to select a specific branch.
 When omitted, the runtime is installed in the default branch.
 For example, `codefresh-prod`.

 > For GitLab, you must create the group with access to the project prior to the installation.